 If you don’t have cardamom, don’t worry- you can omit it and this recipe will turn out just fine.

 These will stay good for 2-3 days at room temperature in an airtight container, or you can refrigerate or freeze for a longer time.
 One thing to note- the texture of these muffins is a little different than other muffins- more dense and very moist.
 They may seem a bit underdone, even if they are done.

 - 2 tablespoons chia seeds mixed with 1/3 cup water

 - 1/2 cup coconut oil softened or melted

 - 1/3 cup maple syrup plus more for drizzling tops of muffins

 - 1/2 teaspoon kosher salt

 - 1/4 teaspoon nutmeg

 - 1/2 cup water

-- 1 cup rolled oats (plus more for sprinkling tops of muffins)
+- 1 cup old-fashioned oats plus more for sprinkling tops of muffins

 - 1 cup whole wheat flour